octobercms/docs/services-mail.md

         [...]
     });

-> **Note:** If the mail template does not exist in the system, this code will attempt to find a mail view with the same code.
+> **Note**: If the mail template does not exist in the system, this code will attempt to find a mail view with the same code.

 #### Automatically generated templates